-Searches: The Beacon Program strives for a safe learning environment.
-School officials for the West Central Education District and/or the Sauk Centre School District will conduct searches on campus (such as but not limited to student property, lockers, classrooms, and parking lot) based on reasonable suspicion.
-Detection dogs are used to take a proactive/preventative position regarding the presence of prohibition items and are scheduled for random searches throughout the school year.
+Searches: The West Central Education District Area Learning Center strives for a safe learning environment.
+School officials will conduct searches on campus (such as but not limited to student property, lockers, classrooms, and parking lot) based on reasonable suspicion.
+Detection dogs are used to take a proactive/preventative position regarding the presence of prohibited items and are scheduled for random searches throughout the school year.
 Law enforcement will be contacted when school officials deem it necessary.